yushchenko/site/source/articles/0001_site_from_scratch_0_intro.md

-## [Jul ..
-2010] Site from Scratch 0: Introduction
+## [Jul 10 2010] Site from Scratch 0: Introduction

 ### The Idea

-I have been thinking about having my own place in the Internet for many years.
+I have been thinking about having own place in the Internet for many years.
-Time was comming but the dream remained just a dream probably because it had never been the real necessity for me.
+Time was coming but the dream remained just a dream probably because it had never been the real necessity for me.
-On the other hand, building of a site it's a big pale of problems for an unprepared person.
+On the other hand, building of a site it's a big pile of problems for an unprepared person.
-One needs, for example, to register a domain, find a hosting, develop or adopt an engine and so on so on.
+One needs, for example, to register a domain, find a hosting, develop or adopt a site engine and so on so on.
-This long todo list is limited only by creator's ambitions and imagination.
+This long list is limited only by creator's ambitions and imagination.

-First of all, why not to use existing solutions?
+Why all, why not to use existing solutions?
-There are many fasionable Web 2.0 services which let us create and publish content.
+There are many fashionable Web 2.0 services which let us create and publish content.
-Handreds and thousands blog spots, wikis, social networks allow to share your writing, pictures, links, contacts...
+Hundreds and thousands blog spots, wikis, social networks allow to share your writing, pictures, links, contacts...
-Seems very simple but everything comes with it's own price.
+Seems very simple but everything comes with its own price.

 The first and the most important concern is lack of control.
 Let imagine, I've established a blog on [blogger.com](http://www.blogger.com).